jeffmcmahan/JSAppView/README.md

 console.log('Hello world!')
 ```

-Produces the following in the native console:
+Produces the following in the XCode console:

 ```
 <JSAppView>